dt-sophie/community-examples/workflows/README.md

-# ⚙️ Dynatrace Workflow examples
+# ⚙️ Community Examples: Workflows

 Welcome to the **Dynatrace workflow examples** folder!
 This space is dedicated to sharing, exploring, and contributing **real-world workflow configurations** built with Dynatrace.